GetMetaMap/metamap-cordova-plugin/docs/mati-ionic-cordova.md

 ## iOS

 The following instructions are for iOS version 12.0 or higher.
-1. The latest version of Mati for iOS: https://cocoapods.org/pods/Mati-Global-ID-SDK.
+1. The latest version of MetaMap for iOS: https://cocoapods.org/pods/Mati-Global-ID-SDK.
   You can also check your podfile for version information.
 For example:
     ```ruby
     platform :ios, '12.0'